Algorithms that "Don't See Color": Comparing Biases in Lookalike and Special Ad Audiences: Results

 \subsection{Content-based skew in delivery}

-In previous work~\cite{ali-2019-discrimination}, we demonstrated that the skew in delivery can be driven by Facebook's estimated relevance of a particular ad copy to a particular group of people.
-Specifically, even when we held the target audience constant, Facebook would deliver our ads to different subpopulations: ads for supermarket jobs were shown primarily to women, while ads for jobs in lumber industry were presented mostly to men.
+Previous work~\cite{ali-2019-discrimination, imana-2021-www} demonstrated that the skew in delivery can be driven by Facebook's estimated relevance of a particular ad copy to a particular group of people.
+Specifically, even when the target audience were held constant, Facebook would deliver our ads to different subpopulations: ads for supermarket jobs were shown primarily to women, while ads for jobs in lumber industry were presented mostly to men.
 Here, we show that these effects persist also when using Special Ad Audiences.
-We re-use the Special Ad audience created from the random 11,000 users which we expect to be approximately gender- and age-balanced.
-We then run generic job ads along with ads for supermarket and artificial intelligence pointing to search for either keyword on \texttt{indeed.com}, see Figure~\ref{fig:ads}A, C, and D. We report the fraction of men in the reached audience in Figure~\ref{fig:real_jobs}; we can immediately observe that the different ads skew towards middle-aged women (in the case of supermarket jobs) or towards younger men (in the case of artificial intelligence jobs).
-This skew when delivering ads to a gender-balanced audience underlines a crucial point: when designing fairness/anti-discrimination controls, one cannot just focus on one part of the {\em algorithmic} system.
+We run generic job ad to a Special Ad Audience created from a random set of 11,000 users along with ads for supermarket and artificial intelligence pointing to search for either keyword on \texttt{indeed.com}\if \icwsm, see Figure~\ref{fig:ads}\fi.
+Figure~\ref{fig:real_jobs} shows that the different ads skew towards middle-aged women (in the case of supermarket jobs) or towards younger men (in the case of artificial intelligence jobs).

+The results underline a crucial point: when designing fairness/anti-discrimination controls, one cannot just focus on one part of the {\em algorithmic} system.
 Instead one must look at the whole {\em socio-technical} system, including how an algorithm is used by real people, how people adjust their behaviors in response to the algorithm, and how the algorithm adapts to people's behaviors.